 What is bounce rate?

 The bounce rate is the percentage that tells us how many users have left our website without browsing it .
-In other words, users who have not interacted with our site and have remained on it for a very short time, usually between 5 and 30 seconds.
+That is, users who have not interacted with our site and have remained on it for a very short time, normally between 5 and 30 seconds.
 This metric, which Google Analytics provides us, indicates how many users do not find the content of our page interesting or have not found what they were looking for.
 This translates into the level of satisfaction of the users who enter your website and the quality of the visits you receive.
 However, not all bounces can be considered as such.
 Everything will depend on the objective of our website.
-Here an essential factor comes into play for websites dedicated to information (blogs, newspapers, etc.): the dwell time .
-And it is that, when a user enters a page of this type and remains, for example, five minutes before bouncing, we should not consider it a bounce since the content has interested him enough to spend several minutes reading it.What bounce rates are considered acceptable?
+Here an essential factor comes into play for websites dedicated to information (blogs, newspapers, ...): the time spent on the site .
+And when a user enters a page of this type and remains, for example, five minutes before bouncing, we should not consider it a bounce since the content has interested them enough to spend several minutes reading it.What bounce rates are considered acceptable?

 Assessing the time spent depends on the type of page and our objectives, as we have explained above.
 If the customer stays five minutes on an article, it is considered that he has read it and, therefore, that the objective has been met.
 However, if we are in an e-commerce , it can be assessed as the user has not found what he wanted by not interacting or browsing the site.
 Thus, the bounce rates that are considered acceptable vary according to the content of the website:- Content pages (blogs, online newspapers, etc.): 40% - 60%